tulip781/youtube-react/README.md

-React App allowing users to search through youtube videos.
+React App allowing users to search through youtube videos using the Youtube API.